 Note: PE teachers are eligible to enter directly into the Kids Athletics Program

-Clubs and Centres are encouraged to email Athletics WA at email@example.com if you would like to host a coaching course at your centre.
+Clubs and Centres are encouraged to email Athletics WA at firstname.lastname@example.org if you would like to host a coaching course at your Centre.
 Minimum numbers are required.
-Please contact the office for more information.
+Please contact the office for further information.

 Login here to renew your annual coach accreditation and find your certificate of currency

 For those who wish to apply for Recognition for Current Competence (RCC) contact the coach accreditation administrator on email@example.com